bluesky/tiled/docs/source/reference/scopes.md

 * `read:metadata` --- List and search metadata.
 * `read:data` --- Fetch (array, table) data.
-* `create` --- Create a new node.
+* `create:node` --- Create a new node.
 * `write:metadata` --- Write metadata.
 * `write:data` --- Write (array, table) data.
 * `delete:revision` --- Delete metadata revisions
 * `delete:node` --- Delete a node
+* `create:apikeys` --- Create API keys for the currently-authenticated user or service.
-* `apikeys` --- Manage API keys for the currently-authenticated user or service.
+* `revoke:apikeys` --- Revoke API keys for the currently-authenticated user or service.
 * `metrics` --- Access Prometheus metrics.
 * `admin:apikeys` --- Manage API keys on behalf of any user or service.
 * `read:principals` --- Read list of all users and services and their attributes.